stomp-js/stomp-js.github.io/_posts/2019-06-10-react-native-null-chopping-issue.md

 categories: workaround stompjs rx-stomp ng2-stompjs
 ---

+Before you proceed, ensure you have [polyfills for TextEncoder/TextDecoder](/guide/stompjs/rx-stomp/ng2-stompjs/2018/06/29/pollyfils-for-stompjs-v5.html#in-react-native).

 Some versions of React Native (including the current production version as on June 10, 2019) have an underlying issue that prevents these libraries to work correctly.
 See: